Czech Republic–United Kingdom relations: Migration

 The 2001 UK Census recorded 12,220 Czech-born people resident in the UK.
-With the accession of the Czech Republic to the European Union in May 2004, Czechs gained the right to live and work elsewhere in the EU, and substantial numbers moved to the UK for work, although there has been substantial return migration.
 The Office for National Statistics estimates that, as of October 2010 to September 2011, 24,000 to 40,000 Czech-born people were living in the UK.
+In 2024 Czech billionaire Daniel Křetínský leader of The EP Group bought Royal Mail’s parent company.

 State visits

 Queen Elizabeth II paid a state visit to the Czech Republic in March 1996, she visited Prague and Brno and was received by President Václav Havel.
+From 2008 to 2025, they were five visits by Czech Prime ministers to the UK and three presidential visits by President Václav Klaus.
+During July 2025 Czech PM Peter Fiala and UK PM Keir Starmer met in London and at Downing Street to discuss energy, trade, and defence issues.